ncatlab/nlab-content/pages/603.md

   \,.
 $$

-We might be able to emulate this within the setting described below by supposing that there are two different dummy objects $\bullet$ and $\circ$ around which behave at least to some extent like initial objects and that the original span was secretly really the multispan
+We might be able to emulate this within the setting described below by supposing that there are two different dummy objects $\bullet$ and $\circ$ around which behave at least to some extent like initial objects and that the original span was secretly really the multispan:

 $$
   \array{